 If a person is convicted of an offence under section 72A(2) of the CSRC Act, the court may also order the person convicted to pay the amount which the person refused or failed to pay under the notice (CSRC Act section 72A(8)).
 This has the dual purpose of encouraging compliance and protecting the interests of the receiving parent entitled to the payment of the relevant debt.

-The Registrar will credit to the relevant debtor's child support account any amount received from a third party in restitution for that third party's failure to comply with a section 72A notice.
-It will do so regardless of whether the third party makes this payment voluntarily, or in accordance with a court order.
+The Registrar will credit any amount received from a third party in restitution for that third party's failure to comply with a section 72A notice to the relevant debtor's child support account.
+The Registrar will do so regardless of whether the third party makes this payment voluntarily, or in accordance with a court order.
 The Registrar will disburse to the receiving parent any amount of that restitution payment that represents unpaid relevant debts (but not late payment penalties or court costs) as if the relevant debtor paid the amount.

 Requirements of a section 72A notice